TomasHubelbauer/camera-stand/readme.md

 ## Status & Goal

+- [x] Design a part that can sit snugly on the edge of the VESA mount plate
+- [ ] Design a spacer that brings the vertical flat up to the camera level
+- [ ] Design a recess in the shape of the camera body + the dummy battery plug

 The part is a work in progress and I am iterating on the design as of current.

 My goal is to design a shape that can sit on the top edge of the plate of the